Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 G "Alright, we're in it now!
 It's gonna get a lot more colder from here!"<br>
 W "My ass is gonna freeze off before we get to the other side of the mountain."<br>
 MA "Ooooh, this isn't like back home in Santa Luz! <i>¡Frío!</i><br>
-T "The mountain pass is straight ahead.
+EG "The mountain pass is straight ahead.
 Keep moving."

 ### Native tracks are found in the snow

 G "Halt!"<br>
-T "What is it?"<br>
+EG "What is it?"<br>
 G "There's tracks here.
 Natives."<br>
-T "Oh no..."<br>
+EG "Oh no..."<br>
 W "Of course the feather-hats are onto us.
 Better get them guns ready."<br>
 MA "<i>¡Oh!</i> Is it time to make <i>amigos?</i>"<br>
 W "No <i>amiii-gos</i> here, partner.
 The natives are on a warpath."<br>